KhaliqSalako/north-star/journals/louis_journal.md

 1. 2/21/2022

    - Today we made some solid progress on the endpoints for backend.
 We managed to get our Get One, Update, and Delete functions working for Trips.
-This springboarded us to also be able to complete the Events endpoints as well by connecting then to the trips.
+This spring-boarded us to also be able to complete the Events endpoints as well by connecting then to the trips.
 We tested all the endpoints and everything seems to be working the way we expected.
 We are almost done with out backend and only have a few more endpoints to figure out.

 1. 2/16/2022